hhd-dev/hhd/readme.md

 In all cases, there are checks to ensure that the TDP is within the safe range of the processors.

-## Energy Management
+## Energy Management in Handhelds
-Adjustor can also manage the energy profile of the processor, by setting EPP and proper frequency values.
+Adjustor can also manage the energy profile of the processor in handhelds, by setting EPP and proper frequency values.
 After we transitioned people away from Decky plugins (which had some governor controls) to using Handheld Daemon for TDP, we found that Power Profiles Daemon (PPD)